Landowners interested in protecting their land can choose the conservation technique that best matches their situation.

 - Placing a Conservation Restriction (CR) on a property.
 A CR is a voluntary, legal agreement that allows landowners to retain ownership of their property while permanently restricting most development activities.
 The CR may, however, permit activities such as farming, forestry, and hiking.
 The provisions of the CR become part of the property deed and pass to new owners in perpetuity.

 - Creating a Reserved Life Estate allows a landowner and his or her beneficiaries to use the property during their lifetimes or for a specified period of time.
-At the end of the specified term, ownership is transferred to a land trust.
+At the end of that time, ownership is transferred to a land trust.

-- Donating Land by Bequest allows a landowner to use and enjoy his or her land and ensures the land will be conserved if it doesn't need to be sold during the landowner's lifetime.
+- Donating Land by Bequest allows a landowner to use and enjoy the land and ensures the land will be conserved if it doesn't need to be sold during the landowner's lifetime.

 - Protecting Your Property While Conveying Ownership

 - Protecting Your Property with a Conservation Restriction